shepherd98/Keras-Tensorflow-DenoisingModelsFramework-withTNRD/README.md

 This is a subset of the current code base that I use for my research under Dr. Stacey Levine in her deep learning, computer vision, and image processing group to train/test/analyze new models.
-The current code only gives a Keras-Tensorflow implementation of the Trainable Nonlinear Reaction Diffusion (TNRD) model of Chen and Pock: https://arxiv.org/pdf/1508.02848.pdf The implementation can be found in models.py.
+The current code gives a Keras-Tensorflow implementation of the Trainable Nonlinear Reaction Diffusion (TNRD) model of Chen and Pock: https://arxiv.org/pdf/1508.02848.pdf The implementation can be found in models.py.
 New models can also be easily defined there.